Home

 After all of the application-specific factors are determined, a decision can be made about the type of ventilation or cabinet cooling required, and which equipment provides the most appropriate performance and cost-effective solution.
 A little time and effort spent early in the design process to choose the optimum cooling equipment can save a lot of trouble and expense later, as this would prevent the need to retrofit with proper thermal management devices in the field.

-Fans: Enclosure cooling fans occupy minimal electrical cabinet space and will move a substantial volume of air where flow is virtually unimpeded.
+Enclosure cooling fans occupy minimal electrical cabinet space and will move a substantial volume of air where flow is virtually unimpeded.
 Packaged fans can be used for filtered panel or rack-mounted cooling in such applications.

-Blowers: Centrifugal and radial blowers are designed to operate against higher static pressures.
+Centrifugal and radial blowers are designed to operate against higher static pressures.
 Packaged blowers provide compact, filtered, rack-mounted cooling in a variety of airflow configurations.

 10 Electrical Enclosure Cooling Considerations